-- All heaters should be kept well clear of combustible materials and where they do not cause an obstruction. - Heaters which burn a fuel should be sited away from draughts. - Portable fuel burning heaters (including bottled gas (LPG)) should only be used in exceptional circumstances and if shown to be acceptable in your risk assessment.
+- All heaters should be kept well clear of combustible materials and where they do not cause an obstruction. - Heaters which burn a fuel should be sited away from draughts. - Portable fuel burning heaters (including bottled gas (LPG)) should only be used in public areas in exceptional circumstances and if shown to be acceptable in your risk assessment.